Nonparametric Analysis of Random Utility Models: Statistical Testing

+based on a quadratic form of the empirical discrepancy between $B\theta$ and $\eta$ minimized over $\eta \in {\bf R}_+^q$.
 This type of problem has been studied extensively; see references in Section \ref{sec:literature}.
-Its analysis is intricate because the limiting distribution of $T_N$ depends discontinuously on the true value of $B\theta$.
+Its analysis is intricate because the limiting distribution of such a statistic depends discontinuously on the true value of $B\theta$.
 One common way to get a critical value is to consider the globally least favorable case, which is $\theta =0$.
-A less conservative strategy widely followed in the econometric literature on moment inequalities is "Generalized Moment Selection" (GMS; see \citeasnoun{andrews-soares}, \citeasnoun{bugni-2010}, \citeasnoun{Canay10}).
+A less conservative strategy widely followed in the econometric literature on moment inequalities is \textit{Generalized Moment Selection} (GMS; see \citeasnoun{andrews-soares}, \citeasnoun{bugni-2010}, \citeasnoun{Canay10}).
 If we had the $\mathcal{H}$-representation of $\mathcal{C}$, we might conceivably use the same technique.
-However, the duality between the two representations is purely theoretical: In practice, $B$ cannot be computed from $A$ in high-dimensional cases like ours.
+However, the duality between the two representations is purely theoretical: In practice, $B$ cannot be computed from $A$ in high-dimensional cases like our empirical application.